 A pair of females is easier to keep than a pair of males (who can be aggressive towards each other as they grow older).
 Keeping a male-female pair is a big responsibility, because babies are likely to be produced.

-If a decision is made to keep more than one Winter White, be sure to introduce them early, give them a big habitat, watch out for fights and be prepared to separate them if they are not compatible as they grow older.
+If a decision is made to keep more than one Winter White hamster, be sure to introduce them early, give them a big habitat, watch out for fights and be prepared to separate them if they are not compatible as they grow older.

-There are no guarrantees, and there are many factors to consider:
+There are no guarantees, and there are many factors to consider:

 They do have different personalities.
 Some are more inclined to live with others, while some are more territorial.